All the code snippets on this page are live and interactive powered by the klipse plugin.

 React inline elements transform

-is incompatible with Karet, because it bypasses React.createElement
+is incompatible with Karet, because it bypasses React.createElement.
+OTOH, the

 React constant elements transform